VikasDz/ReactNativeLearning/README.md

- #Import & Export Custom Component
+ #What is JSX & Rules to write proper JSX

- 1.Here We Know How To Use Custom Component in ReactNative Apps
+ 1.Here We Know How To Use JSX & Rules to write proper JSX in ReactNative Apps

  Lets Get Started.. 😉🔥